ddrc1/discrete_CCA/README.md

 # discrete_CCA

-This code runs in a grid
+This code runs the CCA (City Clustering Algorithm) in a grid.

 The read_file.py and output_file.py are the input and output respectively.
 Change these files.